OptimalBits/bull/README.md

   queue.on('cleaned', function (jobs, type) {});

   jobs {Array} An array of jobs that have been cleaned. type {String} The type of job cleaned.
-Options are completed, waiting, active, delayed, or failed.
+Options are completed, wait, active, delayed, or failed.
 ```